Alexeyov/Empire-at-War-Linux-Mod-Tool/README.md

 You probably have downloaded Pop OS, Manjaro, Linux mint, Cachyos, or even SteamOS (maybe looking for making eaw mods run better on the steam deck).
 Most distros downloaded are forks or variations of a couple main OS, usually Debian, Arch, Fedora.

-This is important to know, because most instructions for installing some prerequisite will mention how to do it for these base OS (if you have a OS that is not a fork of any of these, you are welcome to open an issue, though searching the web for the equivalent way for your system will always be faster)
+This is important to know, because most instructions for installing some prerequisite will mention how to do it for these base OS, however exceptions like Bazzite may apply.
+In any case be prepared to search the web for the equivalent way for your system on how to do things.

 This chart is not up to date, if your OS is not present here, check the main website/wiki of your system to see which system is based on, and what commands apply.